slarmoo/.github/profile/essentials/devAndProd/devAndProd.md

 ./deployService.sh -k ~/prod.pem -h yourdomain.click -s simon
 ```

-The `-k` parameter provide the credential file necessary to access your production environment.
+The `-k` parameter provides the credential file necessary to access your production environment.
 The `-h` parameter is the domain name of your production environment.
 The `-s` parameter represents the name of the application you are deploying (either `simon` or `startup`).

 This will make more sense as we gradually build up our technologies but we can discuss our simon-service deployment script as an example of what they will do.
 You can view the [entire file here](https://github.com/webprogramming260/simon-service/blob/main/deployService.sh), but we will explain each step below.
 It isn't critical that you deeply understand everything in the script, but the more you do understand the easier it will be for you to track down and fix problems when they arise.